swentel/indieweb/README.md

 on request is minimal.

 ## Drush commands

+Note you need drush 8 or later to run these commands.

 - indieweb-send-webmentions: handles the queue for sending webmentions.
 - indieweb-process-webmentions: process the webmention received on the internal endpoint